As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Geranium is another excellent essential oil you can use on a regular basis.

-Geranium can be used as an aromatherapy oil in a diffuser, in the bath or added to different body products.
+Inhaling its aroma promotes calm, relaxation, and sleep.
+Geranium can be used as an aromatherapy oil in a diffuser, in the bath, or added to different body products to get the benefits.

 Cedarwood Essential Oil